Networks and subnets in xneelo Cloud

 • Troubleshoot networks and subnets

-If your instances cannot connect on a private network, check:
+If your instances cannot connect on a private network, check the following:

-• Instances are attached to the correct network.
+• The instances are attached to the correct network

-• The gateway IP is within the subnet range.
+• The gateway IP is valid and within the subnet range

-• Security group rules allow the required traffic.
+• Any firewall rules inside the operating system allow the required traffic